nickbnf/glogg/README.md

 Packages will be placed into `build/packages`.

+See `.travis.yml` for more information on build process.

 ### Building on Windows
 Assuming `QT5` environment variable contains full path to Qt installation root folder and Visual Studio 2017 Community Edition is used for C++ compiler (vsdevcmd batch file location depends on Visual Studio version):